status-im/nimbus-eth1/nimbus/sync/beacon/README.md

        --debug-rdb-vtx-cache-size=268435456

 Also, to reduce the backlog for *nimbus-eth2* stored on disk, the following changes might be considered.
-For file *nimbus-eth2/vendor/mainnet/metadata/config.yaml* change setting constants:
+In the file *nimbus-eth2/vendor/mainnet/metadata/config.yaml* change the folloing settings

        MIN_EPOCHS_FOR_BLOCK_REQUESTS: 33024
        MIN_EPOCHS_FOR_BLOB_SIDECARS_REQUESTS: 4096